joshuareagan/doc-drafts/Hoon-Ch1-1.md

 A *ship* is an Urbit virtual computer with persistent state that can connect to the Urbit network.
 Each ship is associated with a unique number that plays four distinct roles: (1) it's the name of a the ship in question, (2) it's an address on the Urbit network, (3) it's a cryptographic identity, and (4) it's (in principle) a human memorable name.
 Normally a ship's name is represented as a string starting with `~`, as in `~zod` or `~taglux-nidsep`.

 These may not look like numbers, but they are.
 Each ship name is written in a base-256 format, where each digit is a syllable.
-Imagine your phone number as a pronounceable string which sounds like a name in a foreign language. `~zod` is ship zero (making it a very important ship indeed!).
+Imagine your phone number as a pronounceable string which sounds like a name in a foreign language.
 An ordinary user-level ship is a 'planet', and it's named by a 32-bit number which becomes a four-syllable string.
 The planet name `~taglux-nidsep` is the number 6,095,360.

 For this tutorial you'll boot and run what we call a 'comet'.  *Comets* are ships whose names are 128-bits or 16 syllables, such as: